ikabanen/movement_recognition_and_record/README.md

 # movement recognition and recording with Python :ghost:
-Recording of movement detected by computer web camera
+Detecting movement using computer web camera and recording it.:eye_speech_bubble:

 Written in Python 3.7